Utah Site Gets License for Nuclear Waste Repository

 KESTENBAUM: The NRC concluded the odds of a plane crash were less than one in a million per year.
 Even with the license, the project still faces a number of potential obstacles.
 It needs approval from three other agencies.
 And Private Fuel Storage still has to raise money to actually build the facility.
 And here the long licensing process may have hurt the project.
 Electrical Utilities may not be interested.

-Ms. BENTINA TERRY (Vice President, Southern Nuclear): It's just not in our game plan anymore.
+BENTINA TERRY: It's just not in our game plan anymore.

 KESTENBAUM: Bentina Terry is a vice president with Southern Nuclear which owns two nuclear plants in Georgia and one in Alabama.

-Mr. PETE DOWNING (Southern Utah Wilderness Alliance): People have joked about, well, nuclear waste may have been one of the best things for Utah Wilderness for a while so.
+PETE DOWNING: People have joked about, well, nuclear waste may have been one of the best things for Utah Wilderness for a while so.